 “Thanks for your advice sir.”
 We said those words to bring the section to an end and at the same time show gratitude and appreciation – a pretended one for when both of us were out of his earshot, we laughed it over especially the part about grabbing low jobs, farming and trading.
 That will never happen.
 Wee didn’t go to the Uni- to spend five years only to be identified with farming and petty trading.
 We read Electrical Engineering, with flying colours and even goats and fowls know where we should fit in.

-I have my 2nd class honours and Ikedi my friend walks head high, chest out, with his 1st class honours.
+I have my 2nd class Upper and Ikedi my friend walks head high, chest out, with his 1st class honours.
 What will ever stop us.We are positively proud.
 Again, we deserve the best.
 The best should be our reward and as we step into Altoe Sert Company Limited, our hopes are high.
 Certainty has already been stappled to our minds.
 We’re walking away with our jobs today.